Gillette Burn Injury Attorneys

 - Second-degree burns: Burns that damage both the outer layer of skin and the skin beneath it.
 Serious second-degree burns often require medical attention and may require skin grafts to repair the damaged area.

 - Third-degree burns: The most serious level of burns, in which all three major layers of skin are destroyed and the tissue beneath is damaged.
 Medical treatment and skin grafts are always necessary for any recovery.

-If you or a loved one has suffered serious burn injuries from someone else's negligence, then you deserve compensation for your injuries.
+If you or a loved one has suffered serious burn injuries in Gillette from someone else's negligence, then you deserve compensation for your injuries.
 Call Steven Titus & Associates, P.C., at (307) 257-7800 right now to discuss your legal options.

 - Burns | MedlinePlus

 - Burns - Symptoms and Causes - Mayo Clinic